The Rainbow Bridge

 Second Chance Publishing is an indie writing resource highlighting independent authors.
 Visit www.rhm.884.myftpupload.com for more information.

 Greg Schaffer has previously published two novels and a collection of poems.
 He has several projects in the works, including a sequel to Forgiveness and an as-of-yet unnamed novel about finding hope through smothering darkness.
-Contact Greg at [email protected].
+Contact Greg at gjschaffer536@gmail.com.

 Hey There, Where Ya Goin’?